 Caribbean: Exams scheduled for May and June were postponed until July and the format was modified.
 CAPE assessments were held from 13th July and results were released on 22nd September.

 Chile: Schools and universities are currently closed.
 No announcements have yet been made regarding exams as these take place later in the year.

 USA: The College Board has cancelled the SAT and SAT subject tests scheduled for 2nd May and 6th June.
 The ACT due to take place on April 4th was rearranged for 13th June and went ahead, but some test centres were closed.
 AP exams were taken online between 11th and 22nd May and June 1st and June 5th; results were released 15th to 17th July.
 Most schools are teaching remotely.
 Some universities and colleges have reopened; a number have closed again following outbreaks on campus.

 Australia: Exams for the Higher School Certificate in New South Wales will take place in October, five days later than originally planned.
 Exams for the VCE in Victoria will take place in early November.
-Exams in other states are currently due to go ahead but there may be further announcements closer to the scheduled dates of the exams.
+Exams in other states are currently due to go ahead as originally scheduled.

 New Zealand: NCEA exams will start on 16th November, instead of 6th November.
 Schools fully reopened in May.